MikkoVasankari/mankka/README.md

 ### TODO
-- [ ] Create a check for file comptability with by mpv.io
+- [ ] Create a check for file compatability with by mpv.io